 [In a section on the USA's best hunting locales] "Catskill Mountains, New York.
 Squirrel season: Sept.
 1--Feb.
 28, though I particularly like January and February."

-Now, these could be the casually tossed-off comments of a garden-variety narcissist, or they're the deliberate statements of a tone-deaf young man who doesn't yet know that "eager to impress" is an oxymoron.
-Maybe both.
+Now, these could be the deliberate statements of a tone-deaf young man who doesn't yet know that "eager to impress" is an oxymoron.
+They could also be the casually tossed-off comments of a garden-variety narcissist.
+Or both.

 But in a huge book that's scattered, disorganized, covers too much ground too superficially, contains perhaps 300 pages of fluff, and contains all the bragging above, it suggests to me that Tim Ferriss doesn't know when he is outside his circle of competence.
 Reread the "squirrel brag" quote above.
 Are we really to believe Tim Ferris has a favorite month for hunting squirrel?